AsimaShafiq/Customer-Churn-Prediction-using-Explainable-AI/README.md

 SHAP analysis helps to:

-- Identify the most influential features.
+* Identify the most influential features.
-- Understand the overall impact of features on churn predictions.
+* Understand the overall impact of features on churn predictions.
-- Analyze positive and negative feature contributions.
+* Analyze positive and negative feature contributions.
-- Interpret individual customer predictions.
+* Interpret individual customer predictions.
+* Identify factors increasing churn risk.
+* Identify factors reducing churn risk.

+The Streamlit application integrates SHAP-based explanations for individual customer predictions, allowing users to understand not only **what the model predicted**, but also **which factors influenced that prediction**.

 ---